dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 layout: post
 title: Impact of Weight Decay
 ---
-Logistic Regression is a single linear layer (`nn.Linear` in PyTorch) neural network.
+Logistic Regression is a single linear layer (`nn.Linear` in PyTorch) neural network used with `CrossEntropyLoss` PyTorch criterion.
 We can write a custom module in PyTorch to create one.

 ```
 class M(nn.Module):